intellij-elm/intellij-elm/README.md

 The current implementation of the type system does not infer the types of parameters of unannotated functions, but this limitation will be removed in the future.

+# GLSL integration

+If you install the [GLSL language plugin](https://plugins.jetbrains.com/plugin/6993-glsl-support), all of its features will be available in GLSL code blocks in your Elm files.

 # Creating a new Elm project